garis/Akamai-Splunk-API-integration/README.md

 1) get the event list given a contract ID or a timerange if necessary.

-2) for each single JSON event: compute the hash of the entire event and log only if the hash is new or different (usefull mainly for the attack reports since usually are updated by the operators)
+2) for each single JSON event: compute the hash of the entire event and log only if the hash is new or different (attack reports usually are updated by the operators)

-# FAQ
+## FAQ

-## what does it means "Use Splunk helper checkpoint"?
+### What does it means "Use Splunk helper checkpoint"?

 The checkpoint mechanism implemented works in two modes: